 Our Board of Directors has authorized various share repurchase programs since 2012.
 On March 7, 2018, our Board of Directors authorized a share repurchase program (the "March 2018 Authorization") under which the Company, at the discretion of management, may repurchase up to\$10.0 million in aggregate cost of our outstanding common stock through September 30, 2018.
-As of June 30, 2018, we have repurchased 1,193,102 shares for \$10.0 million under the March 2018 Authorization.
+As of September 30, 2018, we have repurchased 1,193,102 shares for \$10.0 million under the March 2018 Authorization.
 Since the initial authorization of the share repurchase programs, we have spent an aggregate \$30.3 million, excluding commissions, to repurchase 5.5 million shares.
+The March 2018 Authorization expired in September 2018.